TormentedGothicPrincess/DungeonExplorer/README.md

 > Because this is a custom, non-CA signed binary (self-signed) and the source code is private, Windows Defender or your antivirus may trigger a "False Positive" warning (like SmartScreen protecting your PC).
 This is completely normal for independent indie tools.
 You may need to click *"More Info"* and *"Run Anyway"*, or add an exclusion in your antivirus settings.

 > ⚠️ **Limitations:**
-> Patching Not Supported ( you will still need the Native DDO Launcher for this ).
+> 1. Patching Not Supported ( you will still need the Native DDO Launcher for this ).
 It is planned and in backlog.
+> 2. Character Transfers ( this might not be something I support ).

 ---